orengine/orengine/README.md

 - With local tasks, you can leverage `Local` and local synchronization primitives, which offer significant performance improvements due to reduced overhead from cross-thread synchronization.

-## `Global Tasks`
+## `Shared Tasks`

-- Don't rewrite the 'usual' architecture: where you use Tokio, you can use global tasks to achieve the same result, but with better performance.
+- Don't rewrite the 'usual' architecture: where you use Tokio, you can use shared tasks to achieve the same result, but with better performance.

-- Global tasks and `Futures` can be moved freely between threads, allowing more dynamic distribution of workload across the system.
+- Shared tasks and `Futures` can be moved freely between threads, allowing more dynamic distribution of workload across the system.

-# Work-Sharing: Efficient `Global Tasks` Distribution
+# Work-Sharing: Efficient `Shared Tasks` Distribution

 Orengine also provides a built-in work-sharing mechanism to balance the load across executors dynamically.

-When the number of global tasks in an executor exceeds a configurable threshold-defined by `runtime::Config.work_sharing_level` — the executor will share half of its `global tasks` with other available executors.
+When the number of shared tasks in an executor exceeds a configurable threshold-defined by `runtime::Config.work_sharing_level` — the executor will share half of its `shared tasks` with other available executors.

-Conversely, when an executor has no tasks left to run, it will attempt to take `global tasks` from other executors that have excess work, ensuring optimal utilization of all available resources.
+Conversely, when an executor has no tasks left to run, it will attempt to take `shared tasks` from other executors that have excess work, ensuring optimal utilization of all available resources.

 This system ensures that no executor is idle while others are overloaded,